 BY TARA WESTOVER

-Westover’s father runs a scrap yard and takes on various construction projects making his children work in dangerous situations with no regard for their safety.
+The family live near Buck’s Peak, a beautiful mountain and against this backdrop Westover’s father runs a scrap yard and takes on various construction projects making his children work in dangerous situations with no regard for their safety.
 When accidents inevitably happen, no one goes to hospital, they are treated at home with natural remedies.
-The family live against the backdrop of Buck’s Peak, a beautiful mountain.

 Aged 17, Westover finally begins her education and remarkably goes on to study at Cambridge and Harvard universities.
 For many years, she struggles with the opportunities her education offers her contrasted with the suffocating but nevertheless loving and strong bonds of her large family, which although flawed are so part of her make-up.